1.1 Cultivating therapy

 1.4 Transferability of the CEE therapeutic experience to the PERMIND guide

-The transferability of the CEE therapeutic experience to this guide is raised at two levels: a) describing two therapeutic experiences out of the CEE record we still utilize – permaculture in the kitchen and animated permaculture; b) transferring the therapeutic information from the CEE permaculture experience to the various permacultural design and care activities described in the following didactic units of this guide.
+The transferability of the CEE-FEMP therapeutic experience to this Training Guide is raised at two levels: a) describing two therapeutic experiences out of the CEE-FEMP record we still utilize – Permaculture in the kitchen and animated Permaculture; b) transferring the therapeutic information from the CEE-FEMP Permaculture experience to the various permacultural design and care activities described in the following didactic units of this Training Guide.

 The herbal infusions are made with aromatic herbs from our edible gardens and garden forests.
 Each week, the caretaker chooses two plants for the infusion so he can memorize them and learn the different health benefits of each plant over time (Figure 1.10).